Stamp Duty Australia 2026 Calculator for Aussie Expats

 Note: The Australia stamp duty cost vs. property price relationship is not linear.
 The higher the property value, the more stamp duty is payable percentage-wise.

-When Do You Have to Pay the Stamp Duty in Australia?
+When Do I Have to Pay Stamp Duty?

-Your stamp duty deadline will vary from State to State.
-Your appointed conveyancer, solicitor or settlement agent will advise you and assist with paying the stamp duty to the State’s Revenue Office (SRO).
+Your Australian stamp duty deadline will vary from State to State.
+Your appointed conveyancer, solicitor or settlement agent will advise you and assist with paying stamp duty to the State’s Revenue Office (SRO).

-The Australian Property Stamp Duty Deadlines for Different States
+The Australian Stamp Duty Deadlines for Different States

 StateDeadline